background

 Typically, acquirers pay more than the fair market value (FMV) of the target’s net identifiable assets – with goodwill representing the excess purchase price paid.

-Of course, this sort of reasoning could be right at times and lead to profitable returns, but other times, it could lead to overpayment.
+Of course, that sort of reasoning could be right at times and lead to profitable returns, but other times, the logic could lead to overpayment of the acquired asset.

-However, overpaying for an asset tends to go hand-in-hand with the overestimation of the anticipated post-deal benefits.
+Furthermore, overpaying for an asset tends to go “hand-in-hand” with the overestimation of the anticipated post-deal benefits.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.